-Students who continue to experience behavioural issues, despite previous behavioural interventions, may be referred to the Sharing Panel to arrange a Managed Move placement at another school in the OAKS Collegiate. (see appendix 4).
-A managed move a planned intervention and is used to initiate a process which leads to the transfer of a student to another mainstream school.
+Students who continue to experience behavioural issues, despite previous behavioural interventions, may be referred to the Sharing Panel to arrange a OSD placement at another school in the OAKS Collegiate. (see appendix 4).
+A OSD placement a planned intervention and is used to initiate a process which leads to the transfer of a student to another mainstream school.